ericgolftourney/StoreLocatorPlus/readme.txt

 = 3.7 (November 2012)

 * Prevent JavaScript warning if force load javascript is on and user is on a non-SLP map page.
+* Fix JavaScript error on some sites where a timing issue created a JavaScript error on formParams.
 * Further package reduction: merge csl-ajax-search file into ajax handler class.
 * Add SLP version to JSONP response to aid debugging.
 * Country added to JSONP output.